 Undeterred, I selected a therapist that seemed to align with what I was looking for and had appointments available when I needed them.

 At this point in my therapy journey, I’d started to get tired of rehashing my life story to so many different people.
-To avoid jumping into a session completely in the dark, this time, I decided to send my therapist an introductory message that outlined some of my history and what I was looking for in therapy.
+To avoid jumping into a session completely in the dark, I decided to send my therapist an introductory message this time that outlined some of my history and what I was looking for in therapy.

-It took me about 15 minutes to craft a message that outlined some of my history, my past struggles with OCD-adjacent symptoms, and my tricky history with religion.
+It took me about 15 minutes to craft a message that shared some of my history, my past struggles with OCD-adjacent symptoms, and my tricky history with religion.
 I emphasized that I was looking for a long-term therapist who could help me unpack my baggage and help me relate that back to my current symptoms of depression.

 My therapist responded to my message by saying she would not see me and that I was not a good fit for her type of practice based on what I’d said.
-She cited my history of OCD symptoms as one of the reasons, regardless of the fact that’s not why I wanted to see her today.
+She cited my history of OCD symptoms as one of the reasons, regardless of the fact that it wasn’t why I wanted to see her today.
 Despite her bio saying she specialized in treating obsessions and compulsions, she said she had no experience with OCD and did not work with it at all.

 As I knew the chat thread would close soon, I let her know her bio was incorrect before swapping therapists again.
 She said she’d look into it.

 Disappointed, I repeated the process of finding a new therapist.
-I actually ended up loosening the preferences I’d selected in order to be presented with new therapists as the system was presenting me with the same batch repeatedly.
+I actually ended up loosening the preferences I’d selected in order to be presented with new therapists, as the system was presenting me with the same batch repeatedly.
 I read through another batch of bios and selected a doctoral-level clinician in hopes she would have the experience I was looking for.
 Thankfully, she had plenty of availability.

 As a note, when you change therapists, your chat log is deleted, so that fine-quality intro message I’d crafted was lost to time.
 Undaunted, I wrote a new one outlining what I was looking for.